-Residents frustrated over discontinued flight service
+Some in Idaho want flights to Seattle, Boise to remain

-LEWISTON, Idaho (AP) — Several Idaho residents are expressing their frustration on social media and adding their names to a petition.
+LEWISTON, Idaho (AP) — Some Idaho residents want Horizon Air to keep its flight service to Seattle and Boise at Lewiston-Nez Perce County Regional Airport.

-The Lewiston Morning Tribune reports the petition asks Horizon Air to keep its Lewiston flight service to Seattle and Boise at Lewiston-Nez Perce County Regional Airport.
+Alaska Airlines, parent company of Horizon Air, announced two weeks ago that it will end the flights on Aug.
+25. Some people have signed a petition opposing the decision.

-Alaska Airlines, parent company of Horizon Air, announced two weeks ago it will end its Lewiston flights to Seattle and Boise on Aug.
-25. That will leave SkyWest’s Salt Lake City flights as the only service in Lewiston.
+The move will leave SkyWest’s Salt Lake City flights as the only service in Lewiston.

-Alaska Airlines has indicated it won’t reconsider, regardless of how many people express their support.
+Alaska Airlines has indicated it won’t reconsider its decision, regardless of how many people express their opposition, the Lewiston Morning Tribune reported .

 Most Read Nation & World Stories